DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/35 Legend/30 User Interaction.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Charts/HoverMode/"
 }

 In addition, a user can click legend items.
 By default, the UI component does not react to a click, but you can instruct it to by handling the [legendClick](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/4%20Events/legendClick.md '/Documentation/ApiReference/UI_Components/dxChart/Events/#legendClick') event.
-If the handling function is not going to be changed at runtime, assign it to the [onLegendClick](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/onLegendClick.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/#onLegendClick') option when you configure the UI component.
+If the handling function is not going to be changed at runtime, assign it to the [onLegendClick](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/onLegendClick.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/#onLegendClick') property when you configure the UI component.
 Otherwise, or if you need several handlers for the **legendClick** event, subscribe to it using the [on(eventName, eventHandler)](/api-reference/10%20UI%20Widgets/Component/3%20Methods/on(eventName_eventHandler).md '/Documentation/ApiReference/UI_Components/dxChart/Methods/#oneventName_eventHandler') method.
 This approach is more typical of jQuery.

 ---
 ##### jQuery